 - Freight Collect – Buyer pays and bears freight charges once goods are received.
 Seller remains owner of goods during transit.
 Seller files any claims (if there are any).

 - Freight Collect and Allowed – Buyer pays freight charges once goods are received.
 Buyer deducts freight charges from invoice.
-Seller bears freight charges and remains owner of goods during transit.
-Seller files any claims (if there are any).
+The seller bears freight charges and remains the owner of goods during transit.
+The seller is responsible for filing any claims as necessary.

 The Role of Your 3PL

-Working with a 3rd party logistics (3PL) provider who is an expert in all incoterms is a smart choice.
+Working with a 3rd party logistics (3PL) provider like ShipCalm allows businesses to simplify the process of understanding incoterms.
+ShipCalm is an expert in all things shipping, from shipping terms and logistics to affordable order fulfillment and management services.
+Especially for international shipments that need to be streamlined as much as possible, ShipCalm is here to help.
 Don’t take chances with your international deals that could end up costing you tremendously.
-Reach out to ShipCalm today to learn more about how we can be your partner and resource in international shipping – we take the uncertainty out of the complexities of incoterms.
+Contact ShipCalm today to learn more about how we can be your partner and resource in international shipping – we take the uncertainty out of the complexities of incoterms.